 SMART Bus Transportation Summits I-III and SMART Transportation Organizing Committee to produce a series of “Transit Talks: Connecting You” for subsidized Pontiac Community Partnership Program, $150,000 annually

-Served on original Advisory Committee for the Pontiac Moving Forward and on the Economic Development Committee, one of four founding committees of the Oakland University / Pontiac Partnership.
+Served on original Advisory Committee for the Pontiac Moving Forward (PMF) and on the Economic Development Committee, one of four originating committees of the Oakland University / Pontiac Partnership.

 Hosted first Park(ing) Day Pontiac 2017 & 2018